 How to Use Dandelion Infused Vinegar

-Here are some more awesome recipes for infused vinegar:
+Here are some more great recipes for infused vinegar:

 If you want more dandelion recipes, my post on 50+ Dandelion Recipes is for you!